This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Nearly every San Francisco neighborhood hosts a street fair at some point during the year.
 Check this calendar to see what’s going on in San Francisco during your visit.

 There are a few more neighborhoods I haven’t yet mentioned that are also great places to go in San Francisco.
 Hayes Valley is a trendy neighborhood with nice shops, restaurants, and bars, as are Pacific Heights along Fillmore and the Marina.
 The Dogpatch is an evolving industrial area that has great restaurants, craft beer, and stores.
 The Richmond has some of the best Asian restaurants & shops in the city, as well as the excellent Green Apple Books.

 Yes, there are plenty of great things to see & do in San Francisco.
 But there’s also so much going on nearby.
-It’s easy take a day trip to Oakland, Berkeley, or Alameda in the East Bay by public transportation.
+It’s easy to take a day trip to Oakland, Berkeley, or Alameda in the East Bay by public transportation.
 Just across the Golden Gate Bridge, you can take a day trip to Sausalito or Muir Woods.
 And just a little bit further away, Napa & Sonoma are also great places for day trips.
 Here are more San Francisco day trip ideas.

 There’s a ton to do on this list, so you should now have plenty of ideas for what to do in San Francisco.
 If you don’t want to deal with figuring out the logistics or if you only have a short amount of time in the city, check out these San Francisco guided tours & other ideas for things to do.

 If you’re looking for places to stay, Tripadvisor has reviews & price comparisons for San Francisco hotels.

 I hope this comprehensive list of things to see & do in San Francisco has been helpful.
 If you’ve been counting, there are far more than 49 on this list!
 What are your favorite places to visit in San Francisco?